 It doesn’t mean you have to accept it.
 While many of the suggestions I have made here can help, no single thing will work.
 Mix and match settings.

-Tips on How to Make Your Headset Mic Sound Better
+Tips on How To Make Headset Mic Sound Better

 Let’s now look at the common causes.
 These are some ways to improve the sound of your microphone.

 A snug-fitting plug will ensure a secure connection to your wired headset.
 Sometimes headset jacks can become loose, or headset plugs may get bent.
 You can fix the problem by cleaning, adjusting, and repairing your headset jack.
 If all else fails, you may need to buy a new one.

 If you use a wireless headset to communicate, these tips can help improve your connection’s stability.

 Bluetooth operates under the 2.4GHz radiofrequency.
 Bluetooth is not the only device that works in this frequency band.
 Other appliances and devices also use the same frequency.
 Interference issues can sometimes arise because of this.

 These steps can be used to counteract this:

 Eliminate all physical barriers.
 Your devices should be as close together as possible.

 Avoid fluorescent lighting and microwaves.
 They operate on the same frequency as your Bluetooth headset (2.4GHz) and interfere with your Bluetooth headset.

 Close applications not in use: Too many apps on your device could also cause problems with your Bluetooth connection.
 To avoid interference with Bluetooth transmission, close applications should not be in use.